 Every great feature film begins with a well-written and dynamic screenplay.
 As original ideas and highly developed scripts are key elements to the success of the screen industry, FIN is looking for the best and most talented writers from the Atlantic region to participate in our annual Script Development Program.
-Presented by Telefilm Canada & The Harold Greenberg Fund, this program offers a unique opportunity for Atlantic Canadian writers to develop their feature film ideas from an outline into a treatment and finally into a rough first draft.
+Supported by RBC Emerging Artists Project, Telefilm Canada & The Harold Greenberg Fund, this program offers a unique opportunity for Atlantic Canadian writers to develop their feature film ideas from an outline into a treatment and finally into a rough first draft.

 Rebecca Babcock (Nova Scotia):

 Becca Babcock is a writer and actor.
 Originally from northern Alberta, Becca moved to Nova Scotia in 2005 to pursue her PhD in English.
 She has published stories and articles in magazines and journals in Canada and internationally, and in 2012, she published a short story collection, Every Second Weekend (Blaurock Press).
 She has produced several festival-screened short films and one festival-screened documentary feature film, and she has written and staged plays in Edmonton and Halifax.
 She lives and works in Halifax.

 Telefilm Canada & The Harold Greenburg Fund Script Pitch feat.
 2018 winner Rebecca Babcock